 While Perast, Montenegro seems wildly remote, it is actually easily accessible from many nearby destinations.

-For visitors coming from Kotor, getting to Perast, Montenegro is fairly simple.
-The two cities are just 12 km apart – and the journey by bus or car takes about 30 minutes along the main road.
+For visitors coming from Kotor, getting to Perast is fairly simple.
+The two cities are just 9 miles apart and the journey by bus or car takes about 30 minutes.

 Kotor Perast Bus